don-willingham/EssrigMonopriceMakerSelectV2/README.md

 Ensure [PC](PC_Setup.md) to printer USB cable is disconnected.
 Insert microSD card with gcode on it.
 Press the button, scroll down to `Print from SD`, you man need to scroll down to `Refresh`, then select your file, and press button.

 ## Slicing to OctoPrint
 Ensure PC to printer USB cable is connected.
-Ensure Cura is not running.
 Connect to OctoPrint via http://127.0.0.1:5000/.
 If prompted to Log in, the username is essrig.
 Click Connect button.
 LCD display on printer may display the boot screen.
 Close any Printer reset detected in the top right hand corner.
 In Cura, select `File`, and `Open File(s)...`, select an .stl file.
 Set `Profile`, `Infill Density`, `Printing Temperature` and any other settings.

 ## When Printing
 Pay close attention to the first layers.
 If necessary, on the printer's main menu, select `Tune` and `Babystep Z`, then turn the knob to adjust the nozzle height.
 Plus is up, minus is down.